monistode/ISA-docs/CISC_register.md

 Divide `%REG1` by `[%REG2]` and store the result in `%REG1` `%REG1 /= [%REG2]`

+Reset the flag register, and set the `ZF` to 0 if the result is truly 0 (and not rounded).

+If zero division is encountered, set the result, the `CF` and `OF` to all-1's and the rest of the flags to 0.

 # DIV `[%REG1]`, `%REG2`
 `01101110` - 2 bytes

 Divide `[%REG1]` by `%REG2` and store the result in `[%REG1]` `[%REG1] /= %REG2`

+Reset the flag register, and set the `ZF` to 0 if the result is truly 0 (and not rounded).

+If zero division is encountered, set the result, the `CF` and `OF` to all-1's and the rest of the flags to 0.

 # DIV `%REG`, `$IMM`
 `10000101` - 4 bytes

 Divide `%REG1` by `$IMM` and store the result in `%REG1` `%REG1 /= $IMM`

+Reset the flag register, and set the `ZF` to 0 if the result is truly 0 (and not rounded).

+If zero division is encountered, set the result, the `CF` and `OF` to all-1's and the rest of the flags to 0.

 # DIV `%REG1`, `[%REG2+$OFF]`
 `10100101` - 4 bytes